Monopoly (game): Empire

-Monopoly Token Madness
+Token Madness

-This version of Monopoly contains an extra eight golden tokens.
+This version of Monopoly contains 8 of the 56 tokens from the 2017 Token Madness event.
 That includes a penguin, a television, a race car, a Mr. Monopoly emoji, a rubber duck, a watch, a wheel and a bunny slipper.

+The Penguin and Rubber Duck, alongside the T-Rex, (which was not present in Token Madness) would eventually become part of the main game, replacing the Boot, Wheelbarrow and Thimble.
+The T-Rex would be replaced by the returning Thimble in the 2022 Throwback Token Vote.

-Monopoly Jackpot
+Jackpot

 During the game, players travel around the gameboard buying properties and collecting rent.
 If they land on a Chance space, or roll the Chance icon on a die, they can spin the Chance spinner to try to make more money.
 Players may hit the "Jackpot", go bankrupt, or be sent to Jail.
 The player who has the most cash when the bank crashes wins.

-Monopoly: Ultimate Banking Edition
+Ultimate Banking Edition

 In this version, there is no cash.
 The Monopoly Ultimate Banking game features an electronic ultimate banking piece with touch technology.
 Players can buy properties instantly and set rents by tapping.
 Each player has a bankcard and their cash is tracked by the Ultimate Banking unit.
 It can scan the game's property cards and boost or crash the market.
 Event cards and Location spaces replace Chance and Community Chest cards.
 On an Event Space, rents may be raised or lowered, a player may earn or lose money, or someone could be sent to Jail.
 Location Spaces allow players to pay and move to any property space on the gameboard.

-Monopoly Voice Banking
+Voice Banking

 In this version, there are no cash or cards.
 Voice Banking allows the player to respond by voice to the Top Hat.
 The hat responds by purchasing properties, paying rent, and making buildings.

 Ms. Monopoly

-Ms. Monopoly is a feminist-oriented version of the game released in 2019 which gives bonuses to female players.
+In this version, the spaces that players land on are replaced by inventions that women created or contributed to, and female players are given bonuses.